VIP Go platform specific

 These touchpoints are so diverse that about the only thing they all have in common is that each one makes “requests” for the right content to display to each customer.
 A request is the closest thing to a universal metric that applies to all interaction points in the digital experience.
 In contrast, the age-old “page view” is a dated concept from the days when a web page was the main point of digital interaction.
-It simply makes no sense in the context of the modern digital experience.
+Focussing on requests allows us to capture all the opportunities for engagement in a modern digital experience.

 The more requests for content made, the more customers and prospects a company is interacting with and engaging — and the more value is being created.
 So, by using requests as a key metric, VIP is aligning its value measures with what drives success for its clients.
 VIP clients should want to generate more requests for content, and the VIP platform will be ready to serve that content.